There are a variety of forms and petitions to address student's various academic needs.

 If only for military service credit, a statement from the student's commanding officer that certifies the required continuous service.

 Additional information—transcripts, certificates, etc.—may also be required if the information provided by students on the documents is incomplete.

 An electronic Educational Plan must be on file.
 If you are unsure if you have an electronic educational plan, please see a counselor.

 All transcripts from other institutions attended must be on file. **If you are submitting official transcripts with the petition, please be sure that the transcripts are in the original sealed envelope.
 Opened transcripts are not considered official.

 Substitution - to replace a course required with another course(s).

-Waiver - exemption from taking a required course in the major or District requirement.
+Waiver - exemption from taking a required course in the major or District Graduation requirement.
 District General Education requirements cannot be waived.

 A minimum of 18 units is required for the major for all degree programs.

 Student meets with counselor to select appropriate courses or major electives.